What is a superset workout is a simple question that can have a lengthly answer.

 Hip mobility exercises or thoracic spine movements are great with your deadlifts.

-These types of supersets are great for any goal because we could all use some more mobility practice.
+These types of supersets are great for any goal because we could all use more mobility practice.

 If you have a muscle group that you specifically are wanting to build or that might be lagging behind the rest of your body *cough calves for me*, pairing movements that will give you extra volume on them is a fantastic idea.